 The Way of the Drunken Master Monastic Tradition grants 10ft of movement and the benefits of the Disengage action whenever a monk spends Ki on Flurry of Blows.
 Picture a birdman in a kimono corkscrewing through a melee, shattering jaws and breaking bones in a flurry of roundhouse kicks.
 Beautiful.

 A wilderness warrior with a splash of magical ability, Rangers dwell beyond the bounds of civilization.
 They are peerless trackers and skilled hunters – perfect for a swooping, predatory Aarakocra Ranger.
-You can find out more about the class as a whole in our complete Ranger 5e guide.
+You can find out more about the class as a whole in our complete Ranger 5e class guide.

-At level one, replace the Favoured Enemy class feature with the optional Favoured Foe feature from Tasha’s Cauldron of Everything.
-A number of times per day equal to your proficiency bonus you can pick one enemy that will suffer an extra d4 damage the first time you hit it each round.
+Start with a Dexterity of 16 and a longbow.
+At level one, replace the Favored Enemy class feature with the optional Favored Foe feature from Tasha’s Cauldron of Everything.
+A number of times per day equal to your proficiency bonus, you can pick one enemy that will suffer an extra d4 damage the first time you hit it each round.

 At level two, select the Archery Fighting Style for +2 on your attack rolls with ranged weapons, and choose the Hunter’s Mark first level spell, which lets you spend a bonus action to mark an enemy for death.
 You’ll deal d6 damage against it whenever you hit it, and can transfer the mark onto a new enemy when it falls.

-At level three, specialise as a Monster Slayer.
+At level three, specialize as a Monster Slayer.
 Their Slayer’s Prey ability allows you to spend a bonus action to mark an enemy to receive d6 damage the first time you hit it each turn.

 With +7 to hit and d8+2d6+d4+3 damage once all your buffs are stacked, delivered from a comfortable height above the battlefield, enjoy turning boss enemies into pincushions.

-That is, at least until the GM remembers that swarms have damage resistance against mundane attacks like your bow, and ravens can fly much faster than Aarakocra…
+That is, at least until the GM remembers that swarms have damage resistance against mundane attacks like your bow, and ravens can fly much faster than Aarakocra.